 is an inoffensive little catfish that does well in

 an aquaria of similar sized fishes, it has also become

 It is a member of the Loricariidae family and

 also includes the Hypoptopoma and Otocinclus

 genera.
 To differentiate between Parotocinclus

 and Otocinclus is comparatively easy as

 the former has an adipose fin while

-There are approximately 18 species of Parotocinclus
+are approximately 35 described species of Parotocinclus

 from Brazil, with Dr.Garavello

 Sâo Paulo in a paper 'Systematics and Geographical

 distributions of the genus Parotocinclus'.
 He

 and as such it is a good way to sex out this genus.

 here in the U.K on the show circuit as you can purchase

 this fish at nearly show size, and with its good deportment

 and colour it can do very well.